 I have used the “quantity first” approach for a long time.
 After an accident in 2017, my ability to focus has been hit, and I had to switch my thought process.

 As the quantity was pretty limited, I had my full focus on the quality of each and every training session.
 In this article, I will share with you what I learned about quality.

 - Consider only real training

 My Early Professional Days

 But first, let me go back to my early professional days.
-When I started my professional career in 2015, I always used the number of hours trained as a prove of my professional state.
+When I started my professional career in 2015, I always used the number of hours trained as proof of my professional state.

-After all, I had only finished high school and no other degree.
+After all, I had only finished high school and had no other degree.
 I had to convince my parents that I am really serious about this.
-So I tried to use every free minute to work on chess.
+So, I tried to use every free minute to work on chess.
 Taking a break seemed like a sign of weakness.